ConservationInternational/trends.earth/docs/source/for_users/training/landdegradation.rst

 - **Internet access**: Not required

    Land productivity data should be formatted following UNCCD guidelines for reporting indicating areas of Declining, Moderate decline, Stressed, Stable, or Increasing land productivity.

    For the productivity data to be used in Trends.Earth the file need to be coded in the following way:
    - Declining = 1
    - Moderate decline = 2
    - Stressed = 3
    - Stable = 4
    - Increasing = 5
    - No data = 0 or -32768

    If your layer is not coded in such a way, please do the necessary adjustments/reclassification prior to using Trends.Earth.

-1. To load a custom productivity data click on the **Datasets** window, and then click on **Import datset**.
+1. To load a custom productivity data click on the **Datasets** window, and then click on **Import dataset**.

 .. image:: ../../../resources/en/common/trends_earth_import_dataset.png
    :align: center